-- 4.1.
-ESP in HIP - 4.1.1.
+4.1.2.
 Setting Up an ESP Security Association

-Setting up an ESP Security Association between hosts using HIP consists of three messages passed between the hosts.
-The parameters are included in R1, I2, and R2 messages during base exchange.
+Setting up an ESP Security Association between hosts using HIP is performed by including parameters in the last three messages (R1, I2, and R2 messages) of the four-message HIP base exchange.